Dev-P-L/Tweet_Attribution_Stylometry/README.md

-## This project is just in  preparation
+## This project is just in  preparation.
 ## It is about President Trump's tweets during previous election campaign.

 ### Question